-ETSU head football coach Carl Torbush announced on July 10, 2014 that former Buccaneers’ offensive lineman Erik Losey has returned to campus to join the team’s coaching staff.
+ETSU head football coach Carl Torbush announced on July 10, 2014, that former Buccaneers’ offensive lineman Erik Losey has returned to campus to join the team’s coaching staff.

 Losey, who has spent the 2013 season as an assistant coach at Alcorn State, played at ETSU in 2002 and 2003.
 He said it’s an honor to be back in Johnson City and helping to resurrect a program that he watched end back in 2003.

 At Alcorn State, Losey helped the program’s offense finish first in least sacks allowed, second in total offense, and third in rushing offense in the Southwest Athletic Conference.
-He also helped guide linemen Isaac Sampson, Detonio Dade and Jon Scott to postseason honors, with Sampson earning first-team All-American status.
+He also helped guide linemen Isaac Sampson, Detonio Dade and Jon Scott to postseason honors, with Sampson earning first-team All-America status.

 During the 2009 and 2010 seasons, Losey served as the Offensive Line quality control coach at Florida State University.
-As a member of the Seminoles staff, Losey assisted with the offensive line under Offensive Line Coach, Rick Trickett and served under Head Coaches Jimbo Fisher and Bobby Bowden.
+As a member of the Seminoles staff, Losey assisted with the offensive line under Offensive Line Coach Rick Trickett and served under Head Coaches Jimbo Fisher and Bobby Bowden.
 During Losey’s two seasons at Florida State, the Seminoles had two bowl victories in both the 2009 Gator Bowl and the 2010 Chick-Fil-A Bowl.

-The Hixson, Tenn. native began his coaching career as the Offensive Graduate Assistant for Western Kentucky University during the Hilltoppers transition from Division I FCS to Division I FBS, joining the Sun Belt Conference.
+The Hixson, Tenn., native began his coaching career as the Offensive Graduate Assistant for Western Kentucky University during the Hilltoppers transition from Division I FCS to Division I FBS, joining the Sun Belt Conference.
 Losey worked under Offensive Line Coach Walter Wells and Head Coach David Elson during the 2007 and 2008 seasons.

-Losey graduated from Western Kentucky with a double major earning his B.A. degree in History and Social Studies in 2006.
+Losey graduated from Western Kentucky with a double major, earning his B.A. degree in History and Social Studies in 2006.